 We like to be as Agile as possible, with what some might perceive as an extreme emphasis on the Agile value of “Customer collaboration over contract negotiation”.
 Our customers and partners asked me to write this post in order to share how we express this value in our development process.
 I was under the impression that what we do is pretty standard, but I've learned that many of our customers find it novel and suggested I share our approach more broadly.
-It is timely, because if you read it you’ll find out how you can get a sneak preview of all of the “cool new stuff” under development, including the new Conteneo Weave platform that we’re launching in Jan 2017.
+It is timely, because if you read it you’ll find out how you can get a sneak preview of all of the “cool new stuff” under development.
+This changes over time - when I originally wrote this post we were focused on major enhancements to the Weave platform.
+In this update of early 2019 we're focused on improving the Idea Engine.
+And over time, our roadmap and focus will continue to evolve to meet customer needs.
+But the core collaboration processes described herein will remain stable.

 I’ll start with co-development and then review our dev/preview/production operations platforms.
 I'll finish with the impact it has on us and our customers; among other things, this process is way more fun than you might realize, like running downhill.
 My hope is that you’ll find ideas that will embolden you to collaborate more closely with your customers in the development of your own products and services.

-Simply put, we play lots of Prune the Product Tree and Buy a Feature games (forums) with our customers.
-As an enterprise SaaS companies product renewals are critical, so we do weight the feedback from enterprise customers the highest.
-We also pay special attention to feedback from our Certified Collaboration Instructors because these people are often pushing the platform forward in novel ways.
+Simply put, we produce lots of Prune the Product Tree and Buy a Feature forums with our customers.
+Conteneo makes the bulk of our revenue from our enterprise customers and our partners, so we do weight the feedback from enterprise customers and our partners the highest.
+We also pay very special attention to feedback from our Certified Collaboration Instructors because these people are often pushing the platform forward in novel ways.

-Other segments that have a strong influence in our include development roadmap are cities, schools and concerned citizens who are working with Every Voice Engaged Foundation to implement Participatory Budgeting programs and other forms of civic engagement.
-Join us a Engage the Bay Dec 8/9, 2016 at NetApp in Sunnyvale, CA if you want to explore bold new forms of scalable civic engagement.
+Other segments that have a strong influence on our development roadmap include cities, schools and concerned citizens who are working with the Every Voice Engaged Foundation to implement Participatory Budgeting programs and other forms of civic engagement.

-Insight InterviewsWe use Insight Interviews to thoroughly explore ideas or requirements with customers.
+Empathy InterviewsWe use Empathy Interviews to thoroughly explore ideas or requirements with customers.
 For example, we recently had a request from a customer to add both dot voting and liking to our visual collaboration platform.
-We wanted to make sure we understood their needs, so we held an Insight Interview.
+We wanted to make sure we understood their needs, so we held an Empathy Interview.
 These typically last an hour, and in that time we obtained the clarity we needed to confidently add this item to the backlog.

 Shared Sprint Reviews

-We tend to develop by focusing on one of our platforms for a “chunk” of work – typically an epic or a collection of epics.
-The development of Weave, which is our next generation platform, is a perfect case study: Starting from scratch with entirely new User Story Maps and a commitment to upgrade to the latest in single-page responsive design awesomeness, we ended up with a release plan spanning more than 8 2-week Sprints.
+We tend to develop by focusing on one of our platforms for a “chunk” of work – typically an epic.
+The development of Weave, is a perfect case study: We started with our first generation platform (the Conteneo Collaboration Cloud) and then created a vision for its successor - Weave.
+Starting from scratch with entirely new User Story Maps and a commitment to upgrade to the latest in single-page responsive design awesomeness, we ended up with a release plan (a "PI Increment in SAFe terms) spanning more than 8 2-week Sprints.

-That’s a long time in a world dominated by companies who brag about releasing tiny enhancements multiple times a day, but it made sense for us: Weave represents significant improvements in the presentation and management of data.
+That’s a long time in a world dominated by companies who brag about releasing tiny enhancements multiple times a day, but it made sense for us: Weave represented significant improvements in the presentation and management of data, the flow of work and the underlying data model.
 Accordingly, we’d actually make it worse for our customers if we forced them to operate with two different mental models at the same time or forced them to live through multiple data migrations and enhancements.

 We solve this problem by inviting our customers to our Sprint reviews.
 We keep these Sprint reviews light, with an open invitation: Customers can “dip in the stream” of development when it fits their schedule.
-We’ve found the following agenda works well:
+We’ve found the following agenda for Sprint reviews with customers works well:

-Overview: We start with an overview of the Weave release plan, including any adjustments to the plan from the last Sprint.
-For example, we had to adjust part of our release plan when a key developer became quite ill.
-Thankfully, he’s recovered, and so has our velocity.
+Overview: We start with an overview of the current epic or major development theme, including any adjustments to the plan from the last Sprint.
+For example, in the development of Weave we had to adjust part of our release plan when a key developer became quite ill.

 Review Goals: We then review the goals of the development from the last Sprint – “Here is what we were planning to develop – here is how far we got – here is what we’re going to show”.
 This allows us to convey key insights from the Sprint.